otomatikmuhendis/aclockworkengineer/_posts/2019-01-10-architect-azure-api-management-service.md

 ## Is there any trade-off?

-Yes, [the cicuit breaker policy](https://feedback.azure.com/forums/248703-api-management/suggestions/15527100-circuit-breaker-policy) is not implemented yet.
+Yes, [the circuit breaker policy](https://feedback.azure.com/forums/248703-api-management/suggestions/15527100-circuit-breaker-policy) is not implemented yet.
 You can build your own API gateway with a circuit breaker using third-party libraries like [Ocelot](https://github.com/ThreeMammals/Ocelot) but does it worth to go down to a PaaS instead of a SaaS?

 <!--more-->